Showing posts with label AI. Show all posts

 Prompt Engineering with Microsoft Copilot

-Four parts to cover in your prompt> 1. goal 2. context 3. source 4. expectation
+Prompting is asking the copilot to give you information.
+I advise using four parts to cover in your prompt> 1. goal 2. context 3. source 4. expectation, I remember it as "GCSE prompting".

-1. Goal - what do I want, e.g., tell copilot what we want
+1. Goal - what do I want, e.g., tell Copilot what we want

 I want tactics for pricing my SaaS products